 Laughter can reduce stress and increase healing.
 By adding a rubber ducky—or several!—to your tub, you might just get some giggles.

 Why not rub-a-dub-dub with a toy that you love?

 19. Find Your Bliss in a Flotation Tank

-You may be able to find a flotation tank in a city near you.
+You may be able to find a flotation tank (also called a ‘sensory deprivation tank’ or a ‘float pod’) in a city near you.
 When you go to a high-quality place, the experience can be otherworldly!